jennylynnramz/jennylynnramz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->